torvalds/linux/Documentation/driver-api/cxl/linux/access-coordinates.rst

 also the index for the resulting xarray.

 The next step is to take the min() of the per host bridge bandwidth and the bandwidth from the Generic Port (GP).
-The bandwidths for the GP is retrieved via ACPI tables SRAT/HMAT.
-The min bandwidth are aggregated under the same ACPI0017 device to form a new xarray.
+The bandwidths for the GP are retrieved via ACPI tables SRAT/HMAT.
+The minimum bandwidth are aggregated under the same ACPI0017 device to form a new xarray.

 Finally, the cxl_region_update_bandwidth() is called and the aggregated